Durst trial to resume after long delay; will jury be ready? | WTOP

 Durst was acquitted after testifying Black pulled a pistol on him and was shot as they struggled for the weapon.
 He said he panicked and butchered the man’s body and tossed it into Galveston Bay.

-During opening statements in LA, defense lawyer Dick DeGuerin, who defended Durst in Texas, said Durst didn’t kill Berman and doesn’t know who did.
+During opening statements in Los Angeles, defense lawyer Dick DeGuerin, who defended Durst in Texas, said Durst didn’t kill Berman and doesn’t know who did.
 But he said his client had found her body, panicked and bolted.

 Durst sent police a cryptic note alerting them to a “cadaver” in the house only to ensure she would be found, DeGuerin said.
 Durst had long denied penning the note.